Quantum oscillations in a centrosymmetric skyrmion-hosting magnet GdRu2Si2: Discussions

 \subsection{A. Fermi surfaces of GdRu$_{2}$Si$_{2}$}

-Here, to clarify the elctronic structures in the FF phase, we compare the angular dependence of the calculated oscillation frequencies with that of dHvA oscillations, which are observed throughout the angle range.
+Here, to clarify the electronic structure in the FF phase, we compare the angular dependence of the calculated oscillation frequencies with that of dHvA oscillations, which are observed throughout the angle range.